MicrosoftDocs/Dynamics-365-Operations.sv-se/articles/fin-ops-core/dev-itpro/migration-upgrade/deprecated-features.md

 </tbody>
 </table>

-## <a name="finance-and-operations-1005-with-platform-update-29"></a>Finance and Operations 10.0.5 med plattformsuppdatering 29
+## <a name="finance-and-operations-1005-with-platform-update-29"></a>Ekonomi och drift 10.0.5 med plattformsuppdatering 29

 ### <a name="us-payroll-tax-updates"></a>Uppdateringar amerikansk löneskatt